 - Teresa Mares

-- Program fee is estimated at $680, tuition, housing & travel costs to Vermont additional
+- Program fee is estimated at $680, tuition, housing & travel costs to Vermont additional.
+For information on the 30% discount on tuition this Summer, please visit Student Financial Services.

-- This course meets the travel immersion required of students in the Masters in Food Systems Program.
+- This course meets the travel immersion required of students in the Masters in Food Systems Program and will entail graduate level work.
+Graduate students and advanced undergraduates in relevant disciplines encouraged to inquire and apply.